pschatzmann/arduino-audio-tools/README.md

 ## Documentation

 - Here is the generated [Class Documentation](https://pschatzmann.github.io/arduino-audio-tools/html/modules.html).
+Please use this before you start any question if something is possible!
-- Please also check out the [Information in the Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki)
+- Please also check out the other [Information in the Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki)
 - You also might find further information in [one of my Blogs](https://www.pschatzmann.ch/home/category/machine-sound/)